Yelp/elastalert/docs/source/ruletypes.rst

 ``ignore_null``: If true, events without a ``compare_key`` field will not match.

 ``whitelist``: A list of whitelisted values.
 The ``compare_key`` term must be in this list or else it will match.

+``key_indexed``: If true, Elastalert will craft an ElasticSearch query using the provided whitelist to only return documents that do not match.
+This reduces the amount of documents ElastAlert must verify locally, but requires the data being searched to be adequately indexed/analyzed.

 Change
 ~~~~~~